open5e/open5e/source/monsters/tome-of-beasts/D/dream-eater.rst

 **Waking Dreams (1/Day).** Every creature within 20 feet of the dream eater must make a DC 16 Charisma saving throw.
-Those that fail enter waking dreams and are confused (as :ref:`srd:confusion`) for 6 rounds.
+Those that fail enter waking dreams and are confused (as the :ref:`srd:confusion` spell) for 6 rounds.
 On turns when the creature can act normally (rolls 9 or 10 for the confusion effect), it can repeat the saving throw at the end of its turn, and the effect ends early on a